 Family life, and rest, leisure and cultural activities – UK Government assessment

 The UK Government has introduced some positive reforms in relation to family life, including action to tackle child marriage and the extension of civil partnerships to opposite-sex couples.
 However, there are concerns about the impact of the termination of the EU’s Dublin III Regulation on family reunification.
-Temporary restrictions introduced to control the spread of COVID-19 have negatively affected people’s access to arts, leisure and other cultural activities and their enjoyment of family life, with particular implications for people in residential care settings and other institutions.
+Temporary restrictions introduced to control the spread of coronavirus (COVID-19) have negatively affected people’s access to arts, leisure and other cultural activities and their enjoyment of family life, with particular implications for people in residential care settings and other institutions.

 - The introduction of ‘no fault divorce’, which will come into effect in autumn 2021, is expected to lead to reduced acrimony and conflict in some divorces.